About Some Client Authors Stopping Updates#

 - Set the download source for geodata to a domestic accelerated download source.

 Some may say that using DNS resolution websites like Alibaba and Tencent will still leak!
-I want to say that the issue we are trying to resolve is the data leakage from ISPs (China Telecom, China Unicom, China Mobile), not leaving no trace in DNS queries.
+I want to say that the issue we are trying to solve is the data leakage from ISPs (China Telecom, China Unicom, China Mobile), not leaving no trace in DNS queries.
 If you want your DNS query behavior to leave no trace, please set up your own DNS.

-Resolving GEOIP and CN Issues#
+Solving GEOIP and CN Issues#

 The GeoIP2 database commonly used by these proxy tools comes from MaxMind's GeoLite2 free database.
 This database currently has several issues: